felixfbecker/PowerGit/README.md

 ## Goals

 - Utilize the object pipeline for outputs and inputs
-- Provide beatiful output formatting that matches native `git` output
+- Provide beautiful output formatting that matches native `git` output
 - Autocompletion for parameters and properties
 - Follow PowerShell naming conventions
 - Stay as close as possible to native `git` behaviour